 "I could fix a motorbike before I could ride one.
 By the age of 15, I had built myself a small garage, fixing, painting, and washing bikes for anyone that would pay anything.
 Twelve years later, despite the hefty schedule that accompanies a financial consultant, I was not willing to bury my entrepreneurial enthusiasm."

 Take a look at some more examples of effective introductions from some essays that have worked for the top B-schools.

 "Mathematics problems and Sherlock Holmes mysteries have interested me since childhood.
 Managing my college’s tech-fest familiarized me with my ability to collaborate well with people, leading me to a career in consulting."

-"Raised in a middle class family, I, along with my sister, grew up on the principle-“Where the mind is without fear and the head is held high” – a popular poem of Nobel Laureate Ravindranath Tagore.
+"Raised in a middle-class family, I, along with my sister, grew up on principle-“Where the mind is without fear, and the head is held high” – a popular poem of Nobel Laureate Ravindranath Tagore.
 My parents worked hard to make us confident, empathetic, hard-working individuals who not only stand at their own feet but also stand for others."

-“Don’t try to re-invent the wheel.” said my colleague, Deepak after I showed our team of 6 IT professionals my solution for a framework for XXX (name of the company) enterprise applications.
-The solution was a re-engineered process to build a framework for the foundation services for the XXX enterprise applications that is the heart of our client’s $30 Billion multi-industry business."
+“Don’t try to re-invent the wheel.” said my colleague, Deepak, after I showed our team of 6 IT professionals my solution for a framework for XXX (name of the company) enterprise applications.
+The solution was a re-engineered process to build a framework for the foundation services for the XXX enterprise applications that are the heart of our client’s $30 Billion multi-industry business."